 The international character of the city near the sea is high on the agenda of the municipality of the City of The Hague.
 International visitors will start calling Scheveningen The Hague Beach and the parks near Scheveningen become the International Park.
 Not a word is said about The Uithof.
 Fortunately it is mentioned in The Hague Highlights.
 Situated at the south side of The Hague it is best known for the big skating rink and the ski & sporting complex.
 I say: if winter & snow don’t come to you, get into the wintersport mood at De Uithof, The Hague.
 For me the highlight of the Uithof is the actual park, which as the authors of The Hague Highlights point out takes its name from the uithof polder.
 For me, it’s the gateway to the Dutch countryside and a perfect example of a polder.
 How Dutch do you want it?

-The Christmas Fair on the Mountain of the Hofvijver
+The Christmas Fair at the end of The Hague Forest

 Want to win a copy of The Hague Highlights?
-Share your The Hague Highlight on Facebook and tell us what’s so special about your place.
+Share your The Hague Highlight on Facebook and tell us what’s so special about your hotspot.

 This post was inspired by: